AIHubCentral/docs/assets/Extra/Glossary.md

 - It requires a phone number verification to full access.
 - It features persistent storage, meaning your files are saved between sessions.
 - It allows Web User Interfaces on the Free tier, avoiding any encryption or ban risk unlike Google Colab or Kaggle.
-- Studios Auto Sleep (stop running) after 10 minutes of inactivity in the Free tier.
+- Studios Auto Sleep (stop running) after 10 minutes of inactivity (such as closing the site or not running anything in the background) in the Free tier.
 - Free tier users get free 15 monthly credits that can be used on CPUs or GPUs.
 Be sure to monitor your usage and stop the Studio when not in use.
 - "free studios" are considerated the free *CPU* studios, which have a 4 hour limit session, after that they will become paid CPU studios using your credits unless you restart them.
 Unlike GPU Studios which directly use credits.
 - In Free tier you can change GPU/CPUs at any time, but if you used all free 15 credits **monthly** only on a specific computing, you'd have: